zabereznikova/docs.de-de/docs/framework/unmanaged-api/profiling/icorprofilerfunctionenum-clone-method.md

 ## <a name="parameters"></a>Parameter
  `ppEnum`
- [out] Ein Zeiger auf den Schnittstellenzeiger, der, die wiederum auf eine Kopie dieses zeigt [ICorProfilerFunctionEnum](../../../../docs/framework/unmanaged-api/profiling/icorprofilerfunctionenum-interface.md) Schnittstelle.
-Die Kopie des Enumerators verwaltet einen eigenen Enumerationszustand getrennt von diesem Enumerator.
-Allerdings ist die Kopie in die ursprüngliche Cursorposition Cursorposition des Enumerators identisch.
+ [out] A pointer to the interface pointer, which, in turn, points to the copy of this [ICorProfilerFunctionEnum](../../../../docs/framework/unmanaged-api/profiling/icorprofilerfunctionenum-interface.md) interface.
+The copy of the enumerator maintains its own enumeration state separately from this enumerator.
+However, the copy's initial cursor position is the same as this enumerator's current cursor position.

 ## <a name="requirements"></a>Anforderungen
- **Plattformen:** Weitere Informationen finden Sie unter [Systemanforderungen](../../../../docs/framework/get-started/system-requirements.md).
+ **Plattformen:** Informationen finden Sie unter [Systemanforderungen](../../../../docs/framework/get-started/system-requirements.md).

  **Header:** CorProf.idl, CorProf.h